Exabyte-io/tede/README.md

 Due to the nature of the Cypress engine, the following conventions apply:

 1. **Actions** and **Assertions** should not be async.
 They should return a value or a promise.
 The Cypress engine will handle the retries for the UI actions.
 Cypress will retry an action a couple of times for 4 seconds by default until it succeeds.
 For TAO actions we need to add the `retry` (see item 4 below) manually.
 2. **Getters** are the only async methods in the browser object.
-They should be called only inside Widgets/TAO.
+These should return "Cypress.Chainable" to be chained with `.then()` subsequently.
+The getters should be called only inside Widgets/TAO.
 Do not expose the async nature of these methods to step definitions (there should be no `then` inside step definitions).
+See section 3 below for more details.
 3. **Utils** execute is running code inside the browser context.
 Here something like <https://github.com/xolvio/meteor-backdoor> could be utilized to run code on the server side to prepare the test environment data, for example.

 ## 3. Specific Suggestions.